raspibolt/raspibolt/guide/bitcoin/bitcoin-client.md

 ### Timestamp check

-* The binary checksum file is timestamped on the Bitcoin blockchain via the [OpenTimestamps protocol](https://opentimestamps.org/){:target="_blank"}, proving that the file existed prior to some point in time.
-Let's verify this timestamp.
+* The binary checksum file is timestamped on the Bitcoin blockchain via the [OpenTimestamps protocol](https://opentimestamps.org/){:target="_blank"} (OTS from now on), proving that the file existed prior to some point in time.

+#### First installation check
+* Since the OTS protocol needs a running Bitcoin node to independently perform the timestamp verification, for this time only, we are going to verify it through the OTS website.
 On your local computer, download the checksums file and its timestamp proof:
   *  https://bitcoincore.org/bin/bitcoin-core-23.0/SHA256SUMS.ots
   *  https://bitcoincore.org/bin/bitcoin-core-23.0/SHA256SUMS
 * In your browser, open the [OpenTimestamps website](https://opentimestamps.org/){:target="_blank"}